Modernism and Its Texts

 1.45–4.00pm Virginia Woolf (coffee available throughout)

-Hans Gabler, ‘Autopalimpsests: Virginia Woolf’s Late Draftings of her Early Life’ (40)
+Hans Walter Gabler, University of Munich, “Autopalimpsests: Virginia Woolf’s Late Draftings of her Early Life”

-Book launch (4.15pm): Peter Shillingsburg’s Textuality and Knowledge (PennState UP, 2017), to be launched by James West (10 minutes) with a reply from Shillingsburg (5).
+Book launch during the reception (4.15pm): Peter Shillingsburg’s Textuality and Knowledge (PennState UP, 2017), to be launched by James West (10 minutes) with a reply from Shillingsburg (5).